Merkoba/Hue/configuration.md

 "max_typing_inactivity"
 >After the last typing signal has being received, it will stop showing the typing status after this amount of time.

-"max_verification_time"
->How much time a verification link will be active after registration.
-If it's not used before this it won't work.

-"delivery_email"
->Email address from where system emails are sent.

-"delivery_email_name"
->Name used on system emails.

 "media_changed_crop_limit"
 >How many items are stored in images_changed and tv_changed.

-"email_change_limit"
->How long a user must wait to perform another email verification.

-"email_change_expiration"
->How long an email verification code will be valid.

-"email_change_code_max_length"
->Arbitrary long length to consider email verification codes.

 "create_room_cooldown"
 >How long a user must wait to create another room.